BS-MS: Accelerated Degree Program BS / MS

 Our unique science, communication and public engagement course prepares you to make a difference in the world by teaching you how to effectively communicate the science behind critical water issues at different levels of complexity to diverse audiences.

-To be considered for the accelerated graduate degree program, students must meet the minimum criteria for admission established by the MS in Freshwater Sciences and Technology, Professional Science track and the UWM Graduate School.
+To be considered for the accelerated graduate degree program, students must meet the minimum criteria for admission established by the Freshwater Sciences, MS: Aquatic Science (Professional) or Freshwater Sciences, MS: Water Policy (Professional) program, and the UWM Graduate School.
 They must also be in progress to complete 105 undergraduate credits prior to their first term as a graduate student.

 Students who do not satisfactorily meet Graduate School admissions criteria may continue with their BS in Freshwater Sciences.

-5. Meet with the graduate program coordinator to discuss the accelerated master’s program of study.
-You must be admitted to the accelerated master’s program prior to the start of your final undergraduate semester.
+- Meet with the graduate program manager to discuss the accelerated graduate program and the application process by the end of your 5th semester.

-To be considered for admission into Graduate School prior to completing their bachelor’s degree, students must meet the minimum criteria for admission established by the MS in Freshwater Sciences and Technology, Professional Science track, and the UWM Graduate School.
-They must also be in progress to complete 105 bachelor’s credits prior to their first term as a graduate student.
+To be considered for the accelerated graduate degree program, students must meet the minimum criteria for admission established by the Freshwater Sciences, MS: Aquatic Science (Professional) or Freshwater Sciences, MS: Water Policy (Professional) program, and the UWM Graduate School.
+They must also be in progress to complete 105 undergraduate credits prior to their first term as a graduate student.